The Step-By-Step Guide to SEO for Startups

 The next thing you will need to work on is finding your target keywords.
 There are several different approaches to achieve this: you can do a bit of competitive analysis, and look at the keywords your main competitors are targeting.
 You can also target keywords based on your customer’s behaviors, or other approaches.

-Next, plan your contents based on your target keywords.
+Next, plan your content based on your target keywords.
 There was a time when ‘content’ for SEO is just stuffing the keywords into an article, but that is no longer the case.
-To succeed, you will need to deliver contents that give value to your audience.
+To succeed, you will need to deliver content that gives value to your audience.

 Allimitedly, optimizing all the different technical factors can be overwhelming, especially for beginners.
-So, here we will list the important ones you will need to focus on:
+You can check our previous guide of technical SEO checklist here, but on this occasion, we will list the important ones you will need to focus on:

 - XML Sitemap: Having the proper sitemap is essential so that Google can properly index your site.
 There are several tools available to achieve this and don’t forget to submit your sitemap to Google Webmaster Central.